Untitled Deafheaven demo: History

-The demo was initially only available in cassette and digital download formats and distributed to a few of the band's favorite blogs.
-It was written and recorded by the two founding members, George Clarke and Kerry McCoy, with John Kline performing on drums.
-Clarke and McCoy later recruited three new band members to tour in support of the demo.
+The demo was written and recorded by Deafheaven's two founding members, George Clarke and Kerry McCoy, with John Kline performing on drums.
+It was initially only available in digital download formats before receiving a limited release on cassette.
+Clarke and McCoy distributed it to a few of the band's favorite blogs and later recruited three new band members to tour in support of the demo.

 After its release, several record labels began courting Deafheaven to give the demo a proper, wide release.
-Deathwish Inc., co-founded by Jacob Bannon of Converge, was one of these labels who reached out to the band.
-Deafheaven was interested in working with Deathwish, but wanted to release some newer material they had been working on at the time instead of their demo.
+Deathwish Inc., co-founded by Jacob Bannon of Converge, was one of these labels that reached out to the band.
+Deafheaven was interested in working with Deathwish but wanted to release newer material they had been working on at the time.
 As a result, Deathwish released a 7" single featuring "Libertine Dissolves" and "Daedalus" in January 2011 and a full-length album with all-new material titled Roads to Judah in April 2011.

 In late 2012, Sargent House released a limited-edition, remastered vinyl edition of the demo with new artwork.
 This version is also available on the band's Bandcamp page.